Poseidon-ZKP/zkvote-contract/README.md

 Remember that a local hardhat node is already running (from the nounsdao-monorepo setup).

 Deploy the contracts and write the configuration to files `zkv.config.json`, `dkg.config.json`.
-These files are read by later commands to connect to the contracts.
+These files are read by later scripts to connect to the contracts.

 In a new terminal:
 ```console